Law School scholars: Police departments in 20 largest U.S. cities fail to meet basic principles.

 In addition, the report finds that 18 of the 20 cities do not have accountability mechanisms that comply with human rights standards.

 “Not only are state laws and use-of-force policies failing to set clear limits on the use of lethal force, but these lax standards are then buttressed by a set of judicial doctrines and legislative standards that make holding officers accountable even more difficult,” said Nino Guruli, a fellow and lecturer in the International Human Rights Clinic.

 The report recommends Congress, state legislatures and police departments take substantial and immediate steps to bring police use of force policies into compliance with human rights standards.

-The recommendations for federal legislation include a legal mandate for the Department of Justice to collect, store, analyze and make public, data on police actions from the 50 US states and territories; and the elimination of qualified immunity.
-Recommendations for state legislatures include requirements for law enforcement officers to use de-escalation techniques to defuse all threats; and the elimination of techniques, tactics and technologies that pose a risk of death or serious bodily harm, such chokeholds, neck restraints, tear gas and rubber bullets.
+The recommendations for federal legislation include a legal mandate for the Department of Justice to collect, store, analyze, and make public, data on police actions from the 50 US states and territories; and the elimination of qualified immunity.
+Recommendations for state legislatures include requirements for law enforcement officers to use de-escalation techniques to defuse all threats; and the elimination of techniques, tactics, and technologies that pose a risk of death or serious bodily harm, such as chokeholds, neck restraints, tear gas, and rubber bullets.